StimulCross/donation-alerts/packages/auth/README.md

 #### Events

-Whenever an access token is refreshed—either automatically or manually—the `onRefresh` event is triggered.
+Whenever an access token is refreshed — either automatically or manually — the `onRefresh` event is triggered.
 This allows you to perform actions such as saving the updated token to persistent storage:

 ```ts
 import { AccessToken } from '@donation-alerts/auth';